 Derek: [25:22] OK.
 Yeah.

-Sophie: [25:24] Vanderbilt students are often very ambitious and so they’ll often come up with these suggestions or these proposals that involve like interviewing a hundred people or doing a survey and interviews and focus groups and they’ll produce a website and a video.
+Sophie: [25:24] Vanderbilt students are often very ambitious and so they’ll often come up with these suggestions or these proposals that, you know, involve like interviewing a hundred people or doing a survey and interviews and focus groups and they’ll produce a website and a video.
 Something like that.
 Which is why the proposal process is often…

 Derek: [25:44] Right.
 That might be a bit ambitious for one course in a semester.